 Danish universities do not have campuses with university housing.
 Instead, Kollegiums, co-ed residential buildings, house students from different educational institutions and are spread across the greater Copenhagen area.
 While living in a Kollegium, you get the opportunity to meet students who are 20-30 years old and are studying diverse disciplines for varying lengths of time, since Danes and Europeans do not pursue higher education at a specified age or time.

-DIS collaborates with Kollegiums throughout the Copenhagen area, which are either publically or privately administered.
-Furthermore, DIS also owns and operates a few Kollegiums, offering student housing for DIS and local students.
+DIS owns and operates different Kollegiums throughout the Copenhagen area, offering quality student housing for DIS and local students alike.

 Each Kollegium location is structured differently.
 Some Kollegiums are shared apartment-style, where you share a kitchen and bathroom facilities with DIS and local students.
 Other Kollegiums are kitchenette-style, where you have a small kitchenette and bathroom in an apartment shared with one or two other DIS students.
 Each Kollegium has a unique social atmosphere and varying levels of social engagement by residents at each location.
 Choose this housing option if you are ready to proactively meet Danish and international students by knocking on your neighbor’s door!

 - A place to meet Danish and international students, while still having a DIS support system